|Awards||MSc (Master of Science in Engineering)|

 Undergraduate diploma (or higher)

-Bachelor’s degree or equal level graduation certificate mechanical or electrical/electronics engineering,ICT,physics.
+Bachelor’s degree or equivalent in mechanical or electrical/electronics engineering; ICT; physics.

 The entry qualification documents are accepted in the following languages: English / Estonian.

 Often you can get a suitable transcript from your school.
 If this is not the case, you will need official translations along with verified copies of the original.

 It is required that you send verified copies of the entry qualification documents directly to the university by postal mail, according to the instructions given by the institution.
 Important!
 Never send original documents by post!

 Tallinn University of Technology